Learn to Skate

 Classes are geared to teach children/adults the fundamentals of skating and build a foundation in recreational and competitive skating.
 Classes are held at the Rogers Activity Center.

-• Registration deadline is one week prior to the start of the session.
-Classes may close early if reach maximum or may be combined if minimum is not reached.
+• Registration deadline is the Monday prior to the start of the session.
+Classes may close early if they reach maximum or may be combined if minimum is not reached.

 • Snowplow classes fill up quickly; your child will be added to waitlist and added if a spot opens up.

-• Pro-rating for missed classes is not given for missed classes.
+• Pro-rating is not given for missed classes.

 • Pre-testing will occur on the first day to ensure your student is at the correct level.